-Ian is a senior drafter and visualization specialist at Curtis Miner Architecture.
+Ian is a senior drafter and visualizations manager at Curtis Miner Architecture.
 Ian plays a key role in developing graphics, renderings, virtual reality experiences and other designs for CMA projects.
 He is a member of the company’s Visualization Committee where he works to improve the office’s visualization capabilities and periodically provides trainings to the office.
 Ian is a forward thinker with an unparalleled attention to detail that helps his renderings stand out and connect with clients in an exceptional manner.
 He brings a strong technical and creative support to project teams and helps clients understand overall project designs through the use of his visual resources.
 Ian holds an Associates of Applied Science in Architectural Technology (2013) from BYU-Idaho and a Bachelor of Fine Arts Degree in Industrial Design (2017) from BYU.
 In the future he plans to get his Masters of Architecture from the University of Utah.

 Did you know?